springload/dotfiles/README.md

 Have a look at https://github.com/robbyrussell/oh-my-zsh, then grab the Solarized Dark terminal themes from https://github.com/mathiasbynens/dotfiles/tree/master/init.

+#### Dotfiles

+The `dotfiles` subfolder contains configuration for all things CLI.
+Those very opinionated defaults come from https://github.com/mathiasbynens/dotfiles.
+Have a look, peek around, use what you like.

 #### IE VMs

 We use[IE test VMs](http://www.modern.ie/en-us/virtualization-tools) images are for [VirtualBox](https://www.virtualbox.org/).